-14. The Group recognizes the unique role that the Agency plays in enhancing the capabilities of Member States in managing water resources through assessing the impact of mining activities on water resources using nuclear techniques, as well as the use of isotope hydrology in climate change prediction models.
+14. The Group recognizes the unique role that the Agency plays in enhancing the capabilities of Member States in using isotope hydrology for assessment and management of their water resources, including characterization of climate change impacts on water availability.

 15. The Group also wishes to highlight the important role of the Agency in radioisotope production and the development of radiation technologies.